 My Bag(s) and What’s Stashed In ‘em

 In accordance with my primary rule, I believe that messenger bags are for college kids.
 I will go against that notion every now and again, but not often.
 If I do, I prefer Chrome Messenger bags, especially when on longer journeys abroad.
-My Chrome bag is obnoxiously huge and wicked-sturdy; I can carry a small car or livestock in it…
+As a side note, my EDC go-to Chrome bag is wicked-sturdy – I can carry a small car or livestock in it…

 I usually carry a leather and wool briefcase made by Pendleton.
 It is not terribly roomy, but provides a certain weathered look that is distinctive when I’m standing in line or in a meeting with twelve other people who have black leather briefcases.

-- I also carry a tiny, key-chain sized thingy that turns into a decently roomy handbag.
+- I also carry a tiny, key-chain sized thingy that turns into a decently roomy handbag – YOU should, too.
 It comes in handy if you happen to need an extra bag for shopping, or if you are out buying dozens of bootleg Blu-ray DVDs in the outskirts of a Chinese metropolis, and need something to carry your spoils in…of course I’m just assuming it would.

 - A MacBook Air and LaCie Rugged mini-drive provide all the mobile muscle I could ever possibly need; however, for smaller jaunts…

-- …my Android phone is always attached to me.
+- …my HotSpot-enabled Android phone is always attached to me.
 Seriously, it should be surgically grafted to me.
 I use the phone to manage my multiple email accounts, navigate routes, and read my essential RSS feeds to keep on top of what I need to know.
 I have the number, directions to, and in some cases the management info, of the restaurants of note in the cities I conduct business in most frequently loaded into it – saves time when scheduling a last minute meeting, or if I’m lucky, a dinner date.
-I also watched last season’s cliffhanger episode of House of Lies on it while on a recent trip to Vancouver…
+I also caught up on a few episodes of Rick and Morty on it while on a recent trip to Vancouver…

 - My iPod Touch serves double-duty as my source of music delivery and a hi-definition video camcorder.
 It is an essential tool for memorializing everything from our client’s moves on the NFL field, blog content, and behind-the-scenes footage and interviews on movie sets, to what I’m eating at a Rifle Club Fish Fry (true story) in an obscure area of Illinois.
 All of the unit publicists and other boots-on-the-ground staffers at 1680 carry one.

 - Longer travel itineraries call for excellent headphones.
 I have recently switched from Bose to beats by Dr. Dre.
-I prefer their Studio model, even though they are bigger than the Tour model earbuds.
+I prefer their Studio model, even though they are bigger than other models and earbuds.
 The added bonus is they replace my earplugs when I just need quiet time.

-- Peter Shankman recommended the “Monster Power Outlets to go 4” a while back, and I am so happy he did!
+- A travel power strip surge protector and multi-port USB wall charger.
 This nifty gadget allows me to charge/power multiple toys at once, which is really handy in airport terminals where there aren’t enough outlets to go around.

 - I tend to leave my GMT Master II watch at home, per the advice we provide C-level personnel and other high-risk targets traveling abroad these days.
-I now opt for either my Tissot Navigator or Casio G-Shock (when a more athletically robust and dependable set of features – compass, alarms, world time, weather info, etc. – are needed) – both provide multiple time zones at-a-glance.
+I now opt for either my 18 year-old Tissot Navigator or a G-Shock (when a more athletically robust and dependable set of features – compass, alarms, world time, weather info, etc. – are needed) – both provide multiple time zones at-a-glance.
+Although I have fitbit watch, I mostly use that during my workouts.

 - My passport cover is purposely bright red – helps me keep an eye on it when traveling with a group through customs.

 - A book.
 I mean a real book – not a Kindle, or similar reading device – I just like the old-school tactile sensation of holding paper.
 I still read the Times in print.
-American Sniper – the Autobiography of the Most Lethal Sniper in US Military History by Chris Kyle is in my bag now.
+Homo Deus: A Brief History of Tomorrow by Yuval Noah Harari is in my bag now.

-- A small Moleskin notebook with pocket for miscellaneous receipts, notes, etc. I always have a Mont Blanc pen on my person – goes with that whole, well-dressed practice.
+- A small Moleskin notebook with pocket for miscellaneous receipts, notes, etc. I usually have a Mont Blanc pen on my person – goes with that whole, well-dressed practice.

 On the Ground